User Guide

 Each Task represents a logical unit of work that can be scheduled.
 Each Task is defined by a single Payload Sequence, parametric overrides, and any relevant timing requirements.

 The minimum duration field defines the minimal amount of time required for the scheduler to consider the Task for execution.
-An optional maximum duration will prevent scheduling of the Task longer than the indicated amount of time.
+The maximum duration will prevent scheduling of the Task longer than the indicated amount of time.

 Task Plans are templates of prioritized Tasks that can be used to repeatedly generate schedules for a Satellite: